 Cathy graduated with a Bachelor of Science in Business Administration and minor in Economics from the University of New Hampshire.
 Growing up with a father who was an accountant and mom who was a nurse, Cathy has a head for numbers and a heart for people!
 She believes in giving back to the community and is active in many organizations.
 She was a Girl Scout Troop leader for 11 years and serves on the Board of her firm’s annual charity golf tournament.
 Over the last 25 years, TFG has raised millions of dollars for charity.
 She is a former fundraising committee leader for CASA (Court Appointed Special Advocates).
 Cathy and her husband Pat have two adult children and live in south Orange County.
 On weekends, you can find Cathy gardening, spoiling her pets, and spending time with family.

-Maggie began her career in Detroit and has more than 25 years of dedicated service at JPMorganChase and predecessor organizations.
-Her experience includes roles in business development, credit, special credits, and multinational corporations, with a focus on building successful and diverse teams that provide opportunities for clients and employees.
-Most recently, Maggie established the multinational business on the West Coast, leading a specialized coverage team focused on US subsidiaries of foreign multinational corporations.
+She has more than 28 years of dedicated service at JPMorganChase and predecessor organizations, starting her career in Detroit.
+Maggie’s experience includes roles in business development, credit, special credits, and multinational corporations, with a focus on building successful diverse teams that provide opportunities for clients and employees.
+Prior to her current role, she established the multinational business on the West Coast, leading a specialized coverage team focused on US subsidiaries of foreign multinational corporations.

 Maggie believes in strong community relationships that align with the values of JPMorganChase, as well as her own, and prioritizes time to engage with the community.
-Her leadership includes serving as the firm’s Chair of the Orange County-Inland Empire Market Leadership Team, board member of the Inland Empire Economic Partnership, and board member of the Orange County United Way, with roles in financial security and as co-chair of Women United.
+Her service includes acting as co-chair of Women United and Board Secretary for the Orange County United Way, Executive Board member for the Inland Empire Economic Partnership, and Board member of Girl Scouts Orange County.

-Maggie earned her Master’s of International Business degree, including an internship in Brussels, Belgium from the University of South Carolina, and her Bachelor’s degree in History from the Honors College at Michigan State University.
+Maggie earned her Master of International Business degree from the University of South Carolina, and her Bachelor’s degree in History from the Honors College at Michigan State University.
 She is also a Certified Treasury Professional.

-A Midwest native, Maggie now resides in Orange County, California where she enjoys exploring and getting outdoors with her two daughters.
+She is a native of the Midwest, but now resides in Orange County, California where she enjoys exploring the area and getting outdoors with her two daughters.

 After earning her Bachelor degree from California State University, Long Beach, Kendra attended Syracuse University, College of Law, where she earned her Juris Doctorate and graduated Cum Laude.
 Kendra is now an associate at Holland & Knight LLP, where she practices commercial litigation.
 In her free time, Kendra enjoys cooking, spending time with her family, and giving her six month old Golden Retriever as many cuddles as possible.